 What are the accommodation options available in Seville?

 Rental prices vary significantly by neighborhood, ranging from approximately €450 per month in Alameda to €800–€900 in El Arenal and Santa Cruz.
-On average, shared rooms in flat-shares are available from around €393 per month.
-Studios average €718 per month and 1-bedroom apartments €824.
-You can find many furnished options, which is more practical if you stay here less than 1 year.
+On average, shared rooms in flat-shares cost around €393 per month.
+Studios average €718 per month, and 1-bedroom apartments average €824 per month.
+You can find many furnished options, which are more practical if you stay here for less than 1 year.

 What is the best neighborhood to stay in Seville, Spain?

 It depends on what you're looking for.
 For central location and international atmosphere, we recommend El Arenal and Santa Cruz.
 For budget-friendly living with strong student communities, Alameda or Macarena are the best options.
 For families needing modern infrastructure and green space, Nervión is probably the best choice.
-And for authentic local vibe, choose Triana.
+And for an authentic local vibe, choose Triana.

 This article is for informational purposes only.